 Competitor analysis in the context of grant writing means compiling information about organizations that do the same or similar work as your organization.
 Collecting information on competitors can be an ongoing activity for some organization.
 For others, the profile work only begins when a funding opportunity of interest is either anticipated or has been released.

-When completing a competitor review, the organizations of highest interest will be the ones that consistently tend to pursue the same kind of grant opportunities as your organization.
+When completing a competitor review, the organizations of greatest interest will be the ones that consistently tend to pursue the same kind of grant opportunities as your organization.
 However, these same organizations are also your potential collaborators because of your shared interests.
 In fact, you probably know your major competitors quite well because you have partnered with them in the past and see representatives from these organizations on a regular basis at professional meetings, conferences, and workgroups.
 Most likely, you, or members of your staff, have been employed by one or more of your major competitors.

 But knowing who they are may not feel like enough.
 This is where the competitor analysis comes in.
 You may want to compile as much information as you can about the current status and activities of your well-known competitors.
 In addition, you may want to dig deeper to see if there are any lesser known organizations that could pose a new or rising threat to you.